chenxinye/mhodlr/docs/source/start.rst

 .. code:: bash

    git clone https://github.com/inEXASCALE/mhodlr.git

-   cd mhodlr/mhodlr
+After downloading the package, in Matlab terminal, add enviromental variables like

+.. code

+   addpath('mhodlr/mhodlr')

-After downloading the package, one can put the code in the corresponding location and perform the computing.
+Or one can put the code in the corresponding location and perform the computing.

 The alternative way to download is from `FileExchange <https://www.mathworks.com/matlabcentral/fileexchange/170891-mhodlr>`_.